Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 Most common mistakes

-- Using the wrong drag (too tight early → breakoffs)
+- Using the wrong drag too early and breaking off

 - Not matching bait size to what tuna are eating